carvel-dev/imgpkg/docs/air-gapped-workflow.md

 To start, pull the image you just pushed:

 `imgpkg pull -o /tmp/simple-app-bundle -b localhost:5000/simple-app-bundle`

+Flags used in the command:
+  * `-o` indicates the local folder where the bundle will be unpacked
+  * `-b` indicates to pull a particular bundle from an image registry

 You should see the following output: